 Any change in the Non-AMT Spread resulting from a change in the Authority Rating shall be and become effective as of and on the date of the announcement of the change in the Authority Rating by the applicable Rating Agency.
-References to the Authority Rating above are references to rating categories as presently determined by the Rating Agency, including, without limitation, any recalibration of the Authority Rating in connection with the adoption of a "global" rating scale, each Authority Rating from the Rating Agency in question referred to above shall be deemed to refer to the rating category under the new rating system which most closely approximates the applicable rating category as currently in effect.
+References to the Authority Rating above are references to rating categories as presently determined by the Rating Agencies and in the event of adoption of any new or changed rating system by any such Rating Agency, including, without limitation, any recalibration of the Authority Rating in connection with the adoption of a "global" rating scale, each Authority Rating from the Rating Agency in question referred to above shall be deemed to refer to the rating category under the new rating system which most closely approximates the applicable rating category as currently in effect.
 Upon the occurrence of and during the continuance of a Bondholder's Agreement Event of Default (including without limitation an Event of Default under Section 7.1(h) thereof), the interest rate on the Non-AMT Drawdown Bonds shall increase to the Default Rate, without notice to the Authority.
 The Authority acknowledges that as of the Effective Date the Non-AMT Spread is that specified above for Level 1.